-Forces for change

-Summary Key forces for change

-Slow coastal erosion of rocky cliffs.
+Forces for change Summary Key forces for change Slow coastal erosion of rocky cliffs.
 The shoreline management plan states 'do nothing', except Freshwater East where managed realignment is specified to allow the dune system to function naturally.
-Special Qualities Natural processes/ climate change Visitor pressure Marine use- commercial and fishing Offshore energy or minerals Development pressure Land management changes MOD use

-Tourism and associated built development at Freshwater East is changing the character of this area and settlement significantly.
-Coastal Splendour -

-Islands

-Diversity of Landscape

-Visitor pressure at Freshwater East and Manorbier including wear at car park areas and the nearby accesses to the beach or cliffs and Coast Path.
-MOD uses associated with Manorbier Range.
-Remoteness, Tranquillity and Wilderness

-Diverse Geology

-Richness of Habitats and Biodiversity

-Rich Archaeology

-Distinctive Settlement Character

-Cultural Heritage

-Accessing the Park

-Space to Breathe

-Кеу Change occurring in the area affecting the selected special quality

-Key sensitivities

-Factors that contribute to sensitivit у Facto ors that o detract from se nsitivity 1

-Natural sloping deep red sandstone cliffs with strong bedding and prominent semi- natural grass and heather slopes.
+Special Qualities Natural processes/ climate change Visitor pressure Marine use- commercial and fishing Offshore energy or minerals Development pressure Land management changes MOD use Tourism and associated built development at Freshwater East is changing the character of this area and settlement significantly.
+Coastal Splendour zυ > a S OE ~ Islands Diversity of Landscape Visitor pressure at Freshwater East and Manorbier including wear at car park areas and the nearby accesses to the beach or cliffs and Coast Remoteness, Tranquillity and Wilderness Diverse Geology Richness of Habitats and Biodiversity Path.
+Rich Archaeology MOD uses associated with Manorbier Range.
+Distinctive Settlement Character Existing and future licences/leases for floating wave energy and offshore wind respectively in offshore areas could change Cultural Heritage Accessing the Park Space to Breathe Key Change occurring in the area affecting the selected special quality the character of the area. account when according consistivity to change Key factors to be taken into account when assessing sensitivity to changeFactors contributing to potentially higher susceptibilityFactors contributing to potentially lower susceptibility and value and value Natural sloping deep red sandstone cliffs with strong bedding and prominent semi-natural grass and heather slopes.
 Presence of Freshwater East partly built on with informal resort settlement sprawling up the hill and Trewent park holiday village.
 Unspoilt sandy bays such as Swanlake Bay.
-Accessible, well used beaches at Freshwater

-Dramatic vertically bedded limestone cliffs, caves and arches to the east.
+Accessible, well used beaches at Freshwater Dramatic vertically bedded limestone cliffs, caves and arches to the east.
 East and Manorbier with access elsewhere.
-Use as part of the Manorbier Range with

-Rural pastoral character of the hinterland. structures at Old Castle Head.

-Manorbier Castle as a strong c landmark with associated trac settlement which is a Conserv litional
+Use as part of the Manorbier Range with Rural pastoral character of the hinterland. structures at Old Castle Head.
+Manorbier Castle as a strong coastal landmark with associated traditional settlement which is a Conservation Area.
 Wide, mostly unspoilt views out to sea and along the coast including to and from Caldey Island, including to Lundy Island.

-Pembrokeshire Coast Path as a sensitive receptor.
+Coast Path as a receptor.
+Biodiversity, historic and land